tandasat/PgResarch/DisPG/README.md

 ======

 This is proof-of-concept code disabling PatchGuard on XP SP2, Vista SP2, 7 SP1
 and certain build version of 8.1 at run-time.
 If you are targeting Windows 8.1, use [meow](https://github.com/tandasat/meow) over this as DisPG does not support recent builds of 8.1.

 See [NOTE.md](NOTE.md) for implementation details.

 Demo
 -----

-This is how it is supposed to work.

 Runtime Disabling PatchGuard on [Win8.1](https://www.youtube.com/watch?v=jO0o3XEuDrk) and [Win7 SP1](https://www.youtube.com/watch?v=WTHXiRTID9g)(Youtube)